IgniteUI/igniteui-xplat-docs/doc/en/components/grids/grid/overview.md

 >[!WARNING]
 >**The key values must not contain arrays**.

->If you use `autoGenerate` columns **the data keys must be identical.**
+>If you use `AutoGenerate` columns **the data keys must be identical.**

 <!-- Angular, WebComponents -->
 ## Grid Data Binding

 Before going any further with the grid we want to change the grid to bind to remote data service, which is the common scenario in large-scale applications.

 <!-- WebComponents -->
 You can do this by fetching the data from a given url receiving a JSON response and assigning it to the `northwindEmployees` property that will be used as the grid's data source: